PalestineHealthHub/PSmedlib/resources/socio-political_analysis.md

 ### 2011
 - [Human rights violations during Israel's attack on the Gaza Strip: 27 December 2008 to 19 January 2009](http://dx.doi.org/10.1080/17441692.2010.551518) _2011_ published in _Glob Public Health_
-- [Resilience and Political Violence: A Cross-Cultural Study of Moderating Effects Among Jewish- and Arab-Israeli Youth](no-link) _2011_ published in _Youth Soc._
-- [Adolescents Exposed to 7 Years of Political Violence: Differential Relations Between Exposure and Its Impact for Jewish and Arab Israelis](no-link) _2011_ published in _Child Indic.
-Res._

 ### 2010
 - [Psychosocial outcomes related to subjective threat from armed conflict events (STACE): Findings from the Israeli-Palestinian cross-cultural HBSC study](http://dx.doi.org/10.1016/j.chiabu.2009.12.007) _2010_ published in _Child Abuse Negl_